xyleth/thebesDocs/content/rules/coreConcepts.markdown

 When the GM **_inflicts concentrated fire_**, the PC rolls the **_damage move_** or **_trauma move_** without modifier, as normal.

 Note: If the GM has also spent **_hold_**, or or the PC took damage from some other source that round, it is entirely possible that a PC may have to roll a damage move more than once in a round.

+**Data Points**
+Data Points are small but critically useful bits of information about a particular subject, which can be leveraged to tip the scales during a tense moment.
+Each Data Point concerns a specific topic or subject, and can be spent to grant Advantage to any roll that directly involves or leverages the information in that Data Point.
+Only one Data Point can be spent per roll, no matter how many would apply.

+Data Points are rewards for successfully completing certain activities, like research or investigation.
+There are no limits to how many Data Points a character can have, or how many they can have about the same or similar subject, but the freshness and validity of the information must be maintained; Data Points quickly expire if they are no longer pertinent or are rendered obsolete/out-of-date.